iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Proximal Gradient Convergence Rate.md

 \end{aligned}
 $$

 Please compare the above results to (2) from the above derivation of convergence of the proximal gradient method.
-This particular lemma is also crucial to the proof of [Proximal Gradient with Momentum Accelerations](Proximal%20Gradient%20with%20Momentum%20Accelerations.md).
+This particular lemma is also crucial to the proof of [The FISTA Algorithm](../Proximal%20Methods/The%20FISTA%20Algorithm.md).

 **Proof**